squarezhong/docs/electric/digital_circuits/class1_encode.md

-> The way to the apple park
+> The way to the Apple Park

 ![Apple_Park](img/Apple_Park.png)